nipy/blog/content/wrong-turn.md

 Reference 11 is an article by Victor Basili and others on "Understanding the High-Performance-Computing Community" [^basili].
-It is a thoughtful reflection on the experience of academic software engineers working with scientists using high-parallel computing.
+It is a thoughtful reflection on the experience of academic software engineers working with scientists using massively parallel computing.
 The message I took from the article was that scientists may have good reasons to reject suggestions from academic software engineers.
 This is often because the solutions are too general to be useful for a particular problem.
 The last sentence from the article is "We've much to learn from each other".

 [^basili]: Basili, Victor R., et al. "Understanding the
     High-Performance-Computing Community."
 (2008).